-Exhibit No. Exhibit Form File No. Filing Date Exhibit No. 3.1 Amended and Restated Certificate of Incorporation of Grocery Outlet Holding Corp.
-S-8 333-232318 6/24/2019 4.1 3.2 Amended and Restated Bylaws of Grocery Outlet Holding Corp.
-S-8 333-232318 6/24/2019 4.2 10.1† Employment Offer Letter by and between Heather L. Mayo and the Company dated August 29, 2019 31.1 Certification of Principal Executive Officer pursuant to Exchange Act Rules 13a-14(a) and 15d-14(a), as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 31.2 Certification of Principal Financial Officer pursuant to Exchange Act Rules 13a-14(a) and 15d-14(a), as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 32.1 Certification of Principal Executive Officer pursuant to 18 U.S.C.
+Incorporated by Reference Exhibit No. Exhibit Form File No. Filing Date Exhibit No. 3.1 Amended and Restated Certificate of Incorporation of Grocery Outlet Holding S-8 333-232318 6/24/2019 4.1 Corp.
+3.2 Amended and Restated Bylaws of Grocery Outlet Holding Corp.
+S-8 333-232318 6/24/2019 4.2 31.1 Certification of Principal Executive Officer pursuant to Exchange Act Rules 13a- 14(a) and 15d-14(a), as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 31.2 Certification of Principal Financial Officer pursuant to Exchange Act Rules 13a- 14(a) and 15d-14(a), as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 32.1 Certification of Principal Executive Officer pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 32.2 Certification of Principal Financial Officer pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 101.INS Inline XBRL Instance Document - the instance document does not appear in the Interactive Data File because its XBRL tags are embedded within the Inline XBRL document.
 101.SCH Inline XBRL Taxonomy Extension Schema Document 101.CAL Inline XBRL Extension Calculation Linkbase Document 101.DEF Inline XBRL Extension Definition Linkbase Document 101.LAB Inline XBRL Extension Label Linkbase Document 101.PRE Inline XBRL Extension Presentation Linkbase Document 104 Cover Page Interactive Data File - the cover page interactive data file does not appear in the Interactive Data File because its XBRL tags are embedded within the Inline XBRL document.